-The Danish basic school covers 0th (preschool class) - 10th grade and encompasses public schools, private and independent schools, and continuation schools with a total of 698,000 pupils.
+The Danish basic school covers 0th (preschool class) - 10th grade and encompasses public schools, private and independent schools, and continuation schools with a total of 693,000 pupils.

-In this mapping of the spread of entrepreneurship education in basic school in the school year 2011/2012 the analysis is based on the following:
+In this mapping of the spread of entrepreneurship education in basic school in the school year 2012/2013 the analysis is based on the following:

-- · Teaching A questionnaire survey among teachers - FFE-YE competitions - FFE-YE teaching - · Number of hand-outs and downloads of FFE-YE education materials - · Number of participants in NEIS (Network for Entrepreneurship and Innovation in School and educations) - Entrepreneurship activities
+- Teaching A questionnaire survey among teachers - FFE-YE competitions - FFE-YE teaching - Number of handouts and downloads of FFE-YE education materials - Number of participants in NEIS (Network for Entrepreneurship and Innovation in School and educations) - Special educational activities

-The result of the mapping of the spread of entrepreneurship education in basic school in 2011/2012 is that 54,000 pupils participate in entrepreneurship education and special activities.
-This corresponds to 7.8% of the nearly 700,000 pupils in the Danish schools.
-So there has been an increase during the last three school years, as illustrated in figure 1.
+The result of the mapping of the spread of entrepreneurship education in basic school in 2012/2013 is that 73,470 pupils participate in entrepreneurship education and special activities.
+This corresponds to 10.6 % of the nearly 700,000 pupils in the Danish schools.
+Figure 1 illustrates the considerable increase during the last three school years.

-The proportion of basic school pupils participating in entrepreneurship education and entrepreneurship activities
+The proportion of basic school pupils participating in entrepreneurship education and special educational activities